USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_emissions.md

 <a id=overwrite></a>
 ### 8. Overwrite the scale factor for a single stream or species
-If the following rule is already present on the default emission control namelist,
+If the following rule is already present on the default emission control namelist.
+It maps, for all streams, the emission variable TOL (for toluene and possibly toluene-like compounds) to the CMAQ Species TOL.
 ```
 !
 Region      | Stream Label  |Emission | CMAQ-        |Phase/|Scale |Basis |Op
 !
 Label      |               |Surrogate| Species      |Mode  |Factor|      |
 'EVERYWHERE'  , 'All'         ,'TOL'    ,'TOL'         ,'GAS' ,1.0  ,'UNIT','a',
 ```
-and the user wants to overwrite the scale factor with a different one, 30% for example, use a rule of this form:
+The user wants to overwrite the scale factor with a different one, 30% for example, use a rule of this form:
 ```
 !
 Region      | Stream Label  |Emission | CMAQ-        |Phase/|Scale |Basis |Op
 !
 Label      |               |Surrogate| Species      |Mode  |Factor|      |